 It doesn’t matter how good of a writer you are, how much time you’ve spent working on something, or how OCD you are about grammar, punctuation, etc. If you wrote it, you are too close to it to see it clearly.
 Plain and simple.
 If you are planning on submitting your work to an agency, a publisher, or self-publishing it, plan for success and hire a copy editor or developmental editor.

 So, why would you hire me?
 Well, there are a number of reasons but first and foremost, I have varied experience.
 I have attended graduate school at Pace University for a masters in publishing, I was the editor-in-chief for my school’s literary magazine, did freelance copy-editing for a student director, and wrote for the school newspaper.
 More recently, however, I have worked at Grove Atlantic in their Publicity and Marketing departments and am now employed at Artisan (a division of Workman Publishing) as an Editorial Assistant.

-Based on the assumption that you are searching for a skilled, but inexpensive, individual for copy editing or developmental purposes, I offer you this: a FREE sample developmental edit or copy edit of up to 5 pages of your manuscript.
+Based on the assumption that you are searching for a skilled individual for a developmental edit, copy editing, or proofreading, please reach out for a free sample edit of up to 500 words of your manuscript.
 Or, if you’re in the market for help writing a pitch letter or putting together a package to send to agencies/publishers, I will be happy to provide you with a free consultation (including a price estimate) before taking you on as a client.

 Regardless of your needs, I am here to provide you with a roadmap to success!

 So, let me break down my services a bit further: